Log in if you have an account

 By creating an account with our store, you will be able to move through the checkout process faster, store multiple addresses, view and track your orders in your account, and more.Create an account

-Japanese Making Process
+Japanese Making Process.

 A brief introduction into the manufacturing process of Japanese tableware

 The base ingredient for Japanese ceramic tableware is, of course, clay.
-Within Gifu Prefecture on the main island of Honshu lies a huge clay basin.
-Since the 7th century, the craftspeople of this region have been fortunate to be able to access this resource and forge an industry that still thrives to this day.
+Gifu is home to a huge clay basin.
+Since the 7th century, the craftspeople of Gifu have been able to access this and forge on industry that still thrives to this day.
 In order to make the clay workable, industrial custom-made machines are used to knead the clay.
 From there, the clay is used either on the potter’s wheel to form the base shape, or injected into plaster moulds- which produces shapes such as squares and circles.

 Specific kilns are often renowned for their skill in producing unique or signature glazes.
-The glazed bodies are then shelved and loaded onto a cart to be wheeled into a kiln where the final ‘firing’ process occurs.
+The glazed products are then shelved and loaded onto a cart to be wheeled into a kiln where the final ‘firing’ process occurs.
 During firing, the kiln is heated slowly to the appropriate temperature and then just as slowly cooled again.

-The aim of this process is to heat the objects to the point where the clay and glazes properly marry and ‘mature’, i.e. reach their optimal level of melting in order to set.
+The aim of this process is to heat the objects to the point where the clay and glazes properly marry and ‘mature’ i.e. reach their optimal level of melting in order to set.
 Only after the kiln has been properly cooled can it be opened.
 The cart is then unloaded to reveal the finished pieces.